Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 “You never listen to me.”

-How it affects you?
-These generalizations may give you the impression that you’re constantly making mistakes, even when that isn’t the case.
-It creates animosity and hinders the ability to have fruitful dialogue.
+How does it affect you?
+These generalisations may give you the impression that you’re constantly making mistakes, even when that isn’t the case.
+It fosters animosity and hinders the ability to engage in fruitful dialogue.

 3. “You’re Lucky to Have Me”